 Park Office: 603-485-9874

 Bear Brook State Park, with over 10,000 acres, is the largest developed state park in New Hampshire.
 Located in the southeast region of the state, there is plenty to do and see for everyone.

-If archery is your sport, Bear Brook State Park boasts two archery ranges - one 15-target range maintained by the N.H.
-Fish and Game Department, plus an additional four-target practice range that is universally accessible (bring your own archery equipment).
+If archery is your sport, Bear Brook State Park boasts two archery ranges - one 15-target range and a four-target practice range that is universally accessible (bring your own archery equipment).

-A Museum Complex within the park which is home to New Hampshire Antique Snowmobile Museum, Old Allenstown Meeting House, and the Richard Diehl Civilian Conservation Corps (CCC) Museum (call park office for hours prior to your visit).
+The Museum Complex is home to New Hampshire Antique Snowmobile Museum, Old Allenstown Meeting House, and the Richard Diehl Civilian Conservation Corps (CCC) Museum (call park office for hours prior to your visit).
 Most of the museums are housed in historic CCC buildings.
 Listed on the National Register of Historic Places, the Bear Brook Camp is one of the most complete camps remaining intact and in use in the country. *During Summer and Fall the CCC Museum will be open every Sunday from 2-4pm and an Interpretive Ranger will be present at these times to offer programming.

 |Notice: Pets Must Be Leashed

 |Pets must be leashed at all times within the park.
 Leashed pets are permitted in the campground and on the trails only, not in the day-use area.
 See the NH State Parks Pets Policy for more information.

 Equestrian users: See our Equestrian Trail Information webpage for more information about which trails/areas are suitable for horseback riding at Bear Brook State Park.

 When planning a visit guests can purchase day use reservation tickets up until 3 p.m. including once they arrive at the park.
 Please plan ahead in the event the parking areas reach capacity.